 - Prepare the sushi rice by rinsing it in cold water.

-- In a large bowl, mix the salt with sugar and rice vinegar and add the cooked rice and allow this mix to cool.
+- In a large bowl, mix the vinegar mixture and add the cooked rice and allow this mix to cool.

 - Cut up your vegetables and tofu into small slices and strips.

-- Fry the tofu in a pan for about 5 minutes or until crispy and golden, then add the soy sauce and mix well.
+- While the yam is baking, fry the tofu in a pan for about 5 minutes or until crispy and golden, then add the soy sauce and mix well.